doopath/PasswordManager/README.md

 #
 #### **Get access token**
 Get a special token for user authentication.
 Only `POST` method is allowed.
-Auth token is `not` expected.
+Auth token is `not` required.

 *URL* - `/auth/token/login`